 The Hawaii Larval Fish Project utilizes wild egg collection, hatchery spawning, and larval rearing techniques to study the reproductive patterns, culture requirements, and larval development of Hawaii marine fish.
 Its specific objectives are to:

 - develop rearing protocols and evaluate the aquaculture potential for new species; and

 - show the diverse morphology, pigmentation, and natural beauty of live marine larvae using photography.

-Fifty-four species from 26 families have been reared through settlement since 2011, including many important aquarium fishes.
+Fifty-five species from 26 families have been reared through settlement since 2011, including many important aquarium fishes.
 In summary:

 - Collecting wild eggs in the ocean has helped locate spawning areas and determine reproductive timing of Hawaiian fish species and is a cost-effective method to obtain a diversity of species for laboratory rearing.

 - Laboratory rearing has provided information on the larval behavior and culture requirements of the various species and has also allowed the development of live and healthy larvae to be documented.

 Fish Species Cultured for the Hawaii Larval Fish Project

 Baensch, F. 2014.
 The Hawaii Larval Fish Project.
 CORAL 11 (2): 64–77.
 PDF available upon request.